Accessing the Forecast Settings

-This allows you to link accounts together for timing profiles, posting purposes and for tax settings.
-You can set defaults for the following accounts:
+The ‘Accounts’ tab is where you can set up some default account settings.
+This area allows you to link accounts together for timing profiles, posting purposes, and tax settings.
+You can set defaults or main accounts for the following accounts:

-- Unearned Revenue (prepaid):
+Unearned Revenue (prepaid)

-You can then drill down and take this even further by setting up each individual relevant account linkages.
+You can then drill down and take this even further by setting up each individual relevant account linkage.
 For example, with each revenue account you can dictate the cash, accounts receivable, and unearned revenue account that rely on the sales or revenue from this account.

 For cost of sales, you can dictate the cash, accounts payable and prepaid account.
-For expenses you can dictate your cash, accounts payable and prepaid expenses.
+For expenses, you can dictate your cash, accounts payable and prepaid expenses.

 Account linkages automatically calculate the accrual, time down and posting for a given account.
-For example, based on a timing rule applied in Fathom, we can automatically calculate the Balance Sheet implications of changes to sales. i.e. increases in revenue timed down to the applicable accounts receivable account and cash account on the Balance Sheet.
+For example, based on a timing profile applied in Fathom, we can automatically calculate the Balance Sheet implications of changes to sales. i.e. increases in revenue timed down to the applicable accounts receivable account and cash account on the Balance Sheet.

 You are also able to edit, link future accounts, and view the microforecasts that are linked to these future accounts from this area.
 Simply use the ‘three dot’ overflow menu, to select the action you’d like to perform.